-- If your boat will be unattended for an extended amount of time, plug into shore power with the battery charger turned On. - Do not disconnect the CO monitors. - Read the manufacturer's instructions for your CO monitors.
-If you did not get the manufacturer's instructions, call (800) 383-0269 and they will be mailed to you.
+- The stereo memory and the CO monitor place small but constant drains on the battery. - If equipped, plug into shore power with the battery charger turned On whenever your boat will be unattended for an extended amount of time. - Read the manufacturer's instructions for your CO monitor.
+If you did not receive the manufacturer's instructions, call (800) 383-0269 and they will be mailed to you.